How to Make Flaky Tender Pie Crust

 The perfect pie crust is flavorful, flaky and tender.
 If a slice of pie can be held without bending, it’s probably tough and thus not worth eating.

 Flavor comes easily.
 Just use butter, preferably good butter.
-Use a higher-fat butter such as the 82% butterfat Plugra (her favorite) or the 82% Land O’ Lakes Ultra Creamy.
+Use a higher-fat butter such as the 82% butterfat Plugra (Anne's favorite) or the 82% Land O’ Lakes Ultra Creamy.
 But don’t let butter availability stop you from making pastry.
 Good butter is readily available, including Land O’ Lakes with 80% butterfat, and makes delicious pastry too.

-Tenderness does come harder, a magic balance of the right amounts of flour and water plus a light touch when blending the water into the flour and fat.
+Tenderness does come harder, from a magic balance of the right amounts of flour and water plus a light touch when blending the water into the flour and fat.
 This is the step where even experienced pie-makers can go astray.
 [Alanna: If you pay close attention to just one step, this is the one.]

 Pie is easy to make but takes practice to perfect.